War in the Modern World

 All option modules are subject to availability term by term.
 Do not base your decision on applying to the programme based on any one module being available in any one term.

-If you are studying a masters degree you will complete a 15,000-word dissertation at the end of the taught modules.
+You will complete a 15,000-word dissertation at the end of the taught modules to complete the MA.